-- Remember that whilst you may be emphasising your ‘technology’ skills that you bring to board, you will be expected to speak into multiple areas of the organisation.
-So perhaps mention other things you’ve influenced e.g. finance, governance.
-Give evidence for the soft skills you mentioned in the summary.
+- Remember that whilst you may be emphasising the ‘technology’ skills that you bring to a board, you will be expected to speak into multiple areas of the organisation.
+So be sure to mention other things you’ve influenced e.g. finance, governance.
+Give evidence here for the soft skills you mentioned in the summary.

-- If you haven’t had board experience then emphasise how your experience connects into a board environment, and what makes you want to join a board.
+- If you haven’t had board experience then emphasise how your experience connects into a board environment, what makes you want to join a board and what makes you ready.
 Don’t worry we all have to start somewhere!

 Your career experience

 This is the more traditional CV section.
 We recommend you include: